 Policy Alternatives for Marine Conservation: Sustainable Fisheries, Geopolitics, and Solving Marine Plastic Pollution

 The ocean is an invaluable resource.
 Arguably the largest energy source on the planet.
+It’s also one of the biggest sources of entertainment, hosting a myriad of water sports (find more information about water sports on globosurfer.com).
 Most importantly, it’s a one shot deal.
 We can not damage our ocean anymore than what’s already been done.
 In contrast, our conservation efforts (or lack thereof) impact all communities, coastal or inland, across the planet.

 Organizations such as Save the Whales are not a new phenomena.
 Humans have been relentlessly trying.
 Have we exhausted our ideas?
 Who is monitoring the metric of success?
 Is there even one?

 This, to an extent, is the preface of the problem that many organizations and political spheres fail to address.
 Not intentionally, researchers and scientists are often diving right into the fathoms before mapping out the logistics of a standardized “north star”.
 Institutions must increase transparency, with a focus on aggregated efforts, in order for their researchers to comfortably share their data across jurisdictions.
 Conservation efforts must be made by community leaders without a partisan divide.